Welcome to the GovHack Handbook!

-- If all members of your team are under 18 then please nominate a guardian or the Local Event Organizer who will facilitate the purchase of vouchers to be split winnings amongst the team.
+- If all members of your team are under 18 then please nominate a guardian or the Local Event Organiser who will facilitate the purchase of vouchers to be split winnings amongst the team

-- Team captain must be available to fly to represent their team at the National Red Carpet awards if invited, or nominate someone to attend in their place
+- Team Captain must be available to fly to represent their team at the National Red Carpet awards if invited, or nominate someone to attend in their place

-- Some local awards may be handed out on the Sunday afternoon, but most awards will be announced at state Awards nights or the National Red Carpet Awards.
+- Some local awards may be handed out on the Sunday afternoon, but most awards will be announced at the Regional Awards nights or the National Red Carpet Awards.

-- After GovHack, a limited number of participants who demonstrate real GovHack Spirit and a limited number of finalists will be chosen to fly to the awards.
+- After GovHack weekend, a limited number of participants who demonstrate real GovHack Spirit and a limited number of finalists will be chosen to fly to the awards.
 More details to be advised after the main event.

 - The Red Carpet Awards present a great opportunity to celebrate all the clever projects from around the country with sponsors, agencies, media and some high profile special guests!

-- Following the Red Carpet Awards, the captain of each winning team will receive an online prize claim form.
-This form will facilitate electronic funds transfer of the
+- Following the Red Carpet Awards, the Team Captain of each winning team will receive an online prize claim form.
+This form will facilitate electronic funds transfer of the prize.

 - Awards may be split between multiple teams.